alexeygrigorev/snippets/RULES.md

 - If including code copied from external sources, ensure the license allows redistribution and add an attribution note in the bottom of the file.

-## Contact

-If you're an automated agent and need clarification, open a draft PR and add a short comment explaining the ambiguity so a human maintainer can resolve it.